-The Complainant engaged the Adviser for assistance in submitting an Expression of Interest to INZ and subsequently an application for residence under the Skilled Migrant Category.
+The Complainant engaged the Adviser for assistance in submitting an Expression of Interest to INZ and an application for residence under the Skilled Migrant Category.

-The Complainant paid the Adviser a total of \$2,500 for his services in three instalments in November 2016, June 2017 and July 2017.
+The Complainant paid the Adviser a total of \$2,500 for his services in two instalments in July 2017.